rancher/docs/content/rancher/v2.x/en/k8s-in-rancher/projects-and-namespaces/editing-projects/_index.md

 ## Editing Container Default Resource Limit

+_Available as of v2.2.0_

 Edit [container default resource limit]({{< baseurl >}}/rancher/v2.x/en/k8s-in-rancher/projects-and-namespaces/resource-quotas/#setting-container-default-resource-limit) when:

 - You have a CPU or Memory resource quota set on a project, and want to supply the corresponding default values for a container.
-- You want to readjust the default container resource limit.
+- You want to edit the default container resource limit.

-1. From the **Global** view, open the cluster containing the project to which you want to apply a resource quota.
+1. From the **Global** view, open the cluster containing the project to which you want to edit the container default resource limit.

 1. From the main menu, select **Projects/Namespaces**.

-1. Find the project that you want to add a resource quota to.
+1. Find the project that you want to edit the container default resource limit.
 From that project, select **Ellipsis (...) > Edit**.

 1. Expand **Container Default Resource Limit** and edit the values.

->**Note:** This option is only available in v2.2.0 and later.